 LinkedIn for Bloggers – How to Create a Killer Profile

 It doesn’t matter if you are a full-time or part-time blogger, it’s critically important to have a LinkedIn profile.
-As the blogging industry continues to mature, it has become a recognized profession.
+As the industry continues to mature, blogging (and being an influencer) has become a recognized profession.
 By having a presence on LinkedIn, you are treating your blog and your brand as a business.
 And you will have greater visibility and more opportunities.
 I’ve worked in social media professionally for close to a decade.
-I’ve trained over 800 employees at companies that I have worked to effectively use LinkedIn.
+I’ve trained over 1200 employees at companies that I have worked to effectively use LinkedIn.
 I recently realized that there are quite a few bloggers out there who are either not on the platform at all or haven’t optimized their profile and my mission is to educate as many bloggers as I can on what they are missing out on!
 Before I get into the tips and tricks for setting up a proper LinkedIn presence, I wanted to share some reasons why you should have a profile in the first place.

 The Top 5 Reasons for Having a LinkedIn Profile

 Sure recruiters and employers are on LinkedIn, but you know who else is?
 Brands.
 Specifically the PR folks from those brands and/or their agencies.
 They are always looking for bloggers to work with.
 The people hiring bloggers are on LinkedIn.
 You should be too.

 There is a legitimacy that comes from having a LinkedIn profile.
 It’s validation that you are on the top of your game and know how to act professionally.

 If someone Googles your name and you have a LinkedIn profile, it is generally going to show up in the first 5 search results.
 (That’s really great for pushing down results that you may not necessarily want others to see!)
 Also, it feeds into that trust thing, having a LinkedIn search result makes you more credible.